thus/simpleconfig/README.md

 ## Build

-Sconf is built like most other cmake projects:
+Simpleconfig is built like most other cmake projects:

 ```
 mkdir build && cd build